How to Install PHP on Arch Linux

 php -S localhost:8080 -t ~

-Open http://localhost:8080/phpinfo.php in a browser to see the full PHP configuration page.
-Press Ctrl+C to stop the server when finished.
+Open http://localhost:8080/phpinfo.php in a browser, then press Ctrl+C in the terminal when finished.
 Delete the test files afterward:

 rm ~/test.php ~/phpinfo.php

-The built-in web server is intended for development and testing only.
-For production deployments, use PHP-FPM with a dedicated web server like Nginx or Apache.
+The built-in server is for local development checks only.
+Use PHP-FPM with a web server for production sites.

 Troubleshoot PHP on Arch Linux